Coaching for Assertiveness and Greater Self-Confidence

 Dr Khaleghl Quinn

-To strengthen you as you go out into the world, and find your unique path in life, you need to develop lifestyle habits that support you and enable you to achieve your life goals.
+In order to be strong and resilient in life, you need to develop lifestyle habits that support you and enable you to achieve your life goals.
 Chief among these habit are

 - eating a balanced diet of decent nutritional value;